x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/search-role-group-changes.md

 4. To view the contents of the **CmdletParameters** or **ModifiedParameters** fields in another log entry, change the array element index.

-### Use the Shell to search for audit log entries and send results to a recipient
+### Use Exchange Online PowerShell to search for audit log entries and send results to a recipient
 <a name="NewAdminAuditLogSearch"> </a>

-You can use the Shell to search for audit log entries that meet the criteria you specify, and then send those results to a recipient you specify as an XML file attachment.
+You can use Exchange Online PowerShell to search for audit log entries that meet the criteria you specify, and then send those results to a recipient you specify as an XML file attachment.
 The results are sent to the recipient within 15 minutes.
 For a list of search criteria, see [Administrator audit logging](https://technet.microsoft.com/library/22b17eb8-d8ee-4599-b202-d6a7928c20d9.aspx).

 > [!NOTE]
 > Outlook Web App doesn't allow you to open XML attachments by default.
 You can either configure Exchange to allow XML attachments to be viewed using Outlook Web App, or you can use another email client, such as Microsoft Outlook, to view the attachment.
 For information about how to configure Outlook Web App to allow you to view an XML attachment, see **View or configure Outlook Web App virtual directories**.